 - Press Your Luck only lasted three years, not a terribly impressive run for a Game Show, but it's still one of the most recognized in the genre, and often regarded as a Cult Classic even to only casual fans.
 The phrase "Big bucks, no Whammys!" has entered the public lexicon, and the show is a constant fixture on the rerun circuit (1987-1995 on USA Network, and 2001-09/2012-present on GSN).

 - Similarly, the network version of Who Wants to Be a Millionaire?, hosted by Regis Philbin for ABC, lasted only three years.
 Yet it was huge in its day, prompting legions of big money game shows and a brief, yet obvious, revival of a slowly dying genre.
-While the syndie version exists nearly In Name Only with Meredith Vieira, and now Cedric the Entertainer, as host, it was the original US version that left one of the biggest impacts on the genre.
+While the syndie version exists nearly In Name Only with its fourth host, it was the original US version that left one of the biggest impacts on the genre.

 - The Monkees TV series only lasted for two seasons, while the band itself lasted just five years (the original lineup didn't last far past the end of the series), but managed to produce many bestselling albums and singles, introduced the hippie counterculture to prime time, influenced many made-for-TV pop groups (animated and live-action), and introduced mainstream audiences to Tim Buckley and Frank Zappa.
 The show also helped pioneer the music video and popularized the Moog synthesizer through Micky Dolenz' use of it in the promotional clip for "Daily Nightly".

 - That Was The Week That Was was broadcast for just over one year in the UK, with a US version that lasted two whole years.
 Credited with being one of the most important topical satirical comedy sketch shows, and for being one of the first programmes on The BBC to criticize the political establishment.